Omarwagdy10/Omarwagdy10/README.md

 - 👋 Hi, I’m @Omarwagdy10
+- I am a communication engineer
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning full stack
+- 🌱 I’m currently learning full-stack

 <!---
 Omarwagdy10/Omarwagdy10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.